Sexual Harassment Attorney in Columbus, Ohio

 It is well known that sexual harassment in the workplace is prohibited.
 It is an action that is treated more harshly in all areas of society now, and people are much more aware of it when it is occurring.
 Unfortunately, sexual harassment at work still occurs and may leave a victim wondering what they can do about it.

-- Sexual actions, requests for sexual favors, touching and other actions typically associated with unwanted sexual contact.
+Sexual actions, requests for sexual favors, touching, and other actions are typically associated with unwanted sexual contact.

 It is important to note that not all sexual harassment situations are sexual in nature.
 According to the Ohio statute, sexual harassment also occurs when someone is targeted with hostility due to their gender.